rticommunity/rticonnextdds-examples/examples/connext_dds/builtin_topics/README.md

 access.
 Otherwise, we check the *USER_DATA* from individual *DataReaders* to see if it is authorized.

+**Note**: RTI Connext DDS provides other secure authentication mechanisms.
+This simple example is only intended to show how to access DDS discovery information.

 ### Publisher

 This publisher example shows how to attach listeners to *Built-in Topics*.
 Each